Burglar Resistance Classification

 The casual burglar additionally attempts to gain access with simple tools, e.g. screwdriver, pliers, wedge and, in the case of exposed hinges, a small handsaw.
 Mechanical drilling tools are not associated with this level of burglary due to the use of drill-resistant cylinders.
 The burglar attempts to take advantage of the opportunity, has poor knowledge of the likely level of resistance and is interested in both time and noise issues.
 No particular knowledge of the likely benefits is anticipated and the level of risk the burglar is willing to take is low.

 Resistance class RC 3

 A burglar attempts to gain access using a steel crowbar, an additional screwdriver and tools such as a small hammer, drifts and mechanical drilling tools.
-Using a steel crowbar, the burglar is able to apply increased forces.
-Using a drill, the burglar is able to attack poorly secured locking devices.
+Using a steel crowbar, the burglar can apply increased forces.
+Using a drill, the burglar can attack poorly secured locking devices.
 The burglar seeks to exploit the opportunity, has some knowledge of the likely level of resistance and is interested in both time and noise issues.
 No particular knowledge of the likely benefits is anticipated and the level of risk the burglar is willing to take is medium.

 Resistance class RC 4

 A skilled burglar will additionally use a heavy hammer, axe, chisels and a portable battery-powered drill.
 The heavy hammer, axe and drill give the burglar a greater number of attack methods.
 The burglar anticipates tangible benefits and may be determined in his efforts to gain access.
 He is also less concerned with the level of damage he creates

 Resistance class RC 5